 Morgan State University: Has a Department of Fine and Performing Arts which offers a B.A. in Music with three separate tracks for instrumentalists, keyboard players, and vocalists.
-They do not offer a program in music composition.
+They do not offer a track in music technology.

-University of Maryland Eastern Shore: Has a Department of Fine and Performing Arts which offers a B.A. with a concentration in Music Education.
-They do not offer a program in music composition.
+University of Maryland Eastern Shore: Has a Department of Fine and Performing Arts which offers a B.A. in Music Education, and a B.A. in Jazz and Popular Music.
+They do not offer a degree or concentration in music technology.

-We believe our proposed new program will not negatively impact the HBIs not only because we are re-packaging existing UMBC programs but also because we do not anticipate any increase in recruitment or enrollment as a result of the reconfiguration.
+We believe our proposed new program will not negatively impact the HBIs not only because we are reconfiguring existing UMBC programs but also because we do not anticipate any increase in recruitment or enrollment as a result of the reconfiguration.